MLK97/GenerativeArt/README.md

 <p align="center"><img src="https://github.com/MLK97/GenerativeArt/blob/master/MIDIBus_Circles/pictures/MIDIBus-Circles.gif" alt="midibus circles" width="90%"></p>
 <p>Since the MIDIBus Library is very useful tool, that opens a lot of possibilities for generative art collaborating with music (i.e. through MIDI-Information) I attemped to make myself comfortable to use the library in python.
 Since I didn't found a lot of ressources for all the different sound libraries and how they translate to Python I want to provide a good starting point for anyone else who wants to explore MIDIBus in Processing.Py</p>
+<p>This script receives MIDI Information from my MIDI-Keyboard, takes the pitch and velocity information and creates a circle with its position and radius connected to the pitch and velocity</p>